Skip to Content

 Give yourself a realistic time frame

-A realistic time frame for YOU will depend on how messy your home actually is, how much time you have to dedicate to cleaning, etc.
+A realistic time frame for you will depend on how messy your home actually is, how much time you have to dedicate to cleaning, etc.

 Instead of saying you’re going to tackle your entire house in X amount of time, set smaller, realistic goals to avoid getting overwhelmed and giving up altogether.
 (Again, taking advantage of those small wins!)